Hainanese chicken rice: History

 When it comes to the history of Wenchang chicken, according to the records of Lin Zhemin from the Livestock and Veterinary Research Institute of Hainan Province, it has long been a delicacy used by local officials and people to entertain guests.
-According to the Hainan Chamber of Commerce, it is said that during the Ming Dynasty, a Wenchang native served in the imperial court and brought Wenchang chicken back to his hometown to entertain members of the royal family during the Lunar New Year.
+According to the Hainan Chamber of Commerce, it is said that during the Ming Dynasty, a Wenchang native served in the imperial court and brought Wenchang chicken back from his hometown to entertain members of the royal family during the Lunar New Year.
 As they tasted it, the royals praised, "This chicken hails from the land of culture, where talents gather and the culture flourishes.
 The chicken is also delicious and fragrant, truly deserving the name Wenchang chicken!"

 Additionally, during the reign of the Guangxu Emperor of the Qing Dynasty, there were several large banyan trees in Wenchang, which bore seeds all year round.
 The chickens pecked at these seeds and became plump and delicious, contributing to the reputation of Wenchang chicken's deliciousness.
-The earliest mention can be found in the Qing Dynasty book "Lingnan Miscellaneous Poems," which states, "There is a kind of hen in Wenchang County that tastes as good as a rooster."
+The earliest mention can be found in the Qing Dynasty book "Lingnan Miscellaneous Poems", which states, "There is a kind of hen in Wenchang County that tastes as good as a rooster."